Diamondback Energy shares plunge on lower oil output

 Oil output is soaring in the Permian Basin of Texas and New Mexico, helping push U.S. production to record highs.

-But the CEO of Pioneer Natural Resources, Scott Sheffield, said in August that aggressive drilling in parts of the Permian Basin is resulting in top acreage "being exhausted at a very quick rate."
+But aggressive drilling in parts of the Permian Basin is resulting in top acreage "being exhausted at a very quick rate," Pioneer Natural Resources CEO Scott Sheffield said in August.

-Well spacing and interference will be an ongoing issue in the field, Mariani said.
-"You’re not going see fewer wells in the Permian next year," he said.
-"It’s going to get more and more crowded."

 ((Jennifer.Hiller@thomsonreuters.com; +1 713 210 8538;))